 This section should be completed as soon as is possible.
 If it is deemed appropriate to complete Section 2, it should be completed within 8 Weeks (56 days) of selected patients' deaths.

 Patient identification number: Gender:

 Date of birth (dd/mm/yyyy) Age:

 Date of Incident Date Incident Reported:

 Date of death (if relevant)

 Location of death (if relevant)

 Was the patient identified as being within the last 12 months of life?

 Cause of death (if known)

 Primary diagnosis, including ICD-10 code (if known)

 Co-morbidities

 Healthcare teams involved in the patient's care at the time of incident

-Patient summary (can be comple eted by the clinical team)
+Patient summary (can be comple eted by the clinical team 1)

+Ι

-Concerns from family members
+Concerns from family members or carers about the patient's

-Concerns from family members or carers about the patient's care (please outline concerns, or state if there were no
+care (please outline concerns,

+or state if there were no concerns)

-concerns) Concerns from staff about the patient's care (please outline concerns, or state if there were no concerns)
+Concerns from staff about the

+patient's care (please outline

+concerns, or state if there were no concerns)

+Ship forms (malarities)

-Time taken to complete Section 1 of this form (minutes):
+Time taken to complete Section 1 of ı uııs rorm (minutes):

-Date of completion:
+Date of completion: 1.

-Name of person completing Section 1:
+Name of person completing Section

-Job title of person completing Section 1
+Job title of person completing Section лт т

-Please state the information sources used for the review, including the names of the electronic systems accessed:
+Care Review Tool for Urology

 2.1.
-Phase of care: Triage (where relevant)

-- Was triage conducted in a timely manner? - Was the triage outcome assigned an appropriate level of priority given the information available at the time?
+Phase of care: Triage (where relevant) Was triage conducted in a timely manner?
+Was the triage outcome assigned an appropriate level of priority given the information available at the time?
 Please record your explicit judgements about the triage process and whether it was in accordance with current good practice.
 Please also include any other information that you think is important or relevant.

-Please rate the care received by the patient during this phase as:

-5 Excellent care

-4 Good care

-3 Adequate care

-2 Poor care

-1 Very poor care
+Please rate the care received by the nationt during this phase as: Please rate the care received by the patient during this phase as: 5 Excellent care □ 4 Good care □ 3 Adequate care □ 2 Poor care □ 1 Very poor care □ Section not applicable □

 2.2.
 Phase of care: Initial assessment or review (where relevant) Where the investigations, prescribing, diagnosis and clinical management approach and communications with patient, primary care and MDT teams appropriate?
-Where diagnostic tests or investigations requested in a timely manner and with sufficient • clinical information to allow appropriate onward prioritisation?
-Please record your explicit judgements about the quality of care the patient received and whether it was in accordance with current good practice.
+Where diagnostic tests or investigations requested in a timely manner and with sufficient clinical information to allow appropriate onward prioritisation?
+Please record your explicit judgements about the quality of care the patient received and whether it was in Please record your explicit judgements about the quality of care the patient received and whether it was in accordance with current good practice.
 Please also include any other information that you think is important or relevant.
-Please rate the care received by the patient during this phase as: 2 Poor care □ 1 Very poor care □ 5 Excellent care 🗆 4 Good care □ 3 Adequate care □ Section not applicable □
+Please rate the care received by the patient during this phase as: 5 Excellent care □ 4 Good care □ 3 Adequate care □ 2 Poor care □ 1 Very poor care □ Section not applicable □